Scroll to navigation

 NAME

-tabs - set tabs on a terminal
+tabs - set terminal tab stops

 SYNOPSIS

-tabs [options]] [tabstop-list]
+tabs [options] [tabstop-list]

 DESCRIPTION